Limb Loss And Amputation

 There are many costs associated with a loss of limb injury, not all completely financial.
 This may include:

-Some of the above lists costs can continue throughout the victim’s entire life, such as physical and emotional therapy, prosthetics, and medications.
+Some of the above-listed costs can continue throughout the victim’s entire life, such as physical and emotional therapy, prosthetics, and medications.
 Most insurance companies will not cover all the associated costs, leading to financial difficulties for a victim and his or her family.
 If there is an organization or individual that is responsible for these injuries, it is possible to seek compensation from them.
-Speak to accident lawyers if you believe you have a case in which you deserve compensation for.
+Speak to accident lawyers if you believe you have a case in which you deserve compensation.